elmsln/polymer-training/README.md

 # Overview

-## Installation
+This repo is made up of an LRN Developer Docker image and a hello-world example Polymer element.
+The LRN Developer image contains `node`, `polymer-cli`, `bower`, and `lrndeveloper` to assist in the creation of new Polymer elements and applications.
+It is HIGHLY recomended that you utilize the Docker installation process for Polymer training.
+This will allow you to follow along with the trainers.

-This repo is made up of three different projects: hello-world, contact-card, and elmsln-team.
-Each of these are polymer projects that use node, polymer-cli, and bower to install and run.
-There are two ways to install the depenendencies needed to run these projects.
-Docker and Manual.
-The two methods are outlined below.
+# Installation

-### Docker
+## Docker (recommended)

 Install Docker from the official Docker website.
 Either [Docker for Mac](https://www.docker.com/docker-mac) or [Docker for Windows](https://www.docker.com/docker-windows).
 Once Docker has been installed, open the application to allow it to run.